kflynn/gateway-api/geps/gep-XXX.md

 (See status definitions [here](overview.md#status).)

+## Definitions

+Throughout this GEP we'll refer to several named personas used to help illustrate some of the ideas, and the roles associated with those ideas:

+- Jane: the application developer
+- Julian: the ops counterpart to Jane

 ## TLDR

-When using `BackendRefs` in routes (e.g. `HTTPRoute`, `TCPRoute`, e.t.c.) it's possible for the referent object to insinuate an additional choice for routing
-logic: that is to say it may be a question as to whether the `Gateway` itself should resolve the `BackendRef` (e.g. in the case of `Service` by collecting the `Endpoints` and using them directly) or if it would hand that choice off to some underlying implementation (e.g. `kube-proxy`, or a service mesh).
+When using `BackendRefs` in routes (e.g. `HTTPRoute`, `TCPRoute`, e.t.c.) there may be a question as to how the `BackendRef` should be handled for routing.
+At times it may be appropriate to resolve a `Service` to `Endpoints` and let the `Gateway` load-balance those, or in some other situations it may be appropriate to let some underlying implementation (e.g. `kube-proxy`, or a service mesh) take over.

-The purpose of this GEP is to propose API specification that makes it possible for Jane (the developer) to explicitly select how inbound traffic to her application will be routed to her application.
+The purpose of this GEP is to propose API specification that makes it possible to explicitly select how inbound traffic to an application will be routed.

-## Definitions

-- Jane: app dev

-- Julian: ops counterpart of Jane

-- Jasmine: probably unnecessary here, but who knows

 ## Goals